asraeldragon/hyper.equipment/CODE_OF_CONDUCT.md

 Click the “Hide Content” button at the bottom of the post field (oval with a slash through it), then type a Content Warning into the “Comments” field above your post.
 It can be short, something like “Lewd hyper multi furry”.
 Use any and all applicable warnings/tags.

+*To set your media to be NSFW by default:*

+Go to Settings → Drive → Mark as NSFW by default.

 Here are the kinds of content you must add a content warning for:

 ### NSFW